 California has its own version of this federal exemption.
 To claim a limited offering exemption under state law in California, you must file a Section 25102(f) Notice Filing - Limited Offering Exemption Notice (LOEN) with the California Department of Business Oversight.
 You can file the notice online.
 There is a filing fee of $25 to $300.
 You should file the notice within 15 days after your corporation issues stock.
 For more information, see the FAQ at the Department of Business Oversight.

 Every California corporation and foreign corporation registered in California must file a Statement of Information with the Secretary of State:

 California corporations (domestic and foreign) must file Form SI-550.
 It can be completed and filed online, or printed from your computer for mail or drop off submission.
 The filing fee is $25.

 All California corporations and foreign corporations doing business in California must pay California taxes to the California Franchise Tax Board (FTB).

 Annual minimum tax: An $800 annual minimum tax must be paid during the first quarter of each accounting period whether the corporation is active, operates at a loss, or does not do business.
 For new corporations that qualify or incorporate with the Secretary of State, the tax is measured based on their income for the first year and subject to estimate requirements.
 For all subsequent years, the minimum tax is $800.

-Additional taxes: Corporation with income over certain levels must an additional fee based on their total annual income.
+Additional taxes: Corporations with income over certain levels must pay an additional fee based on their total annual income.

 EIN: Your corporation must obtain a federal employer identification number (EIN).
 You may obtain an EIN by completing an online application on the IRS website.
 There is no filing fee.